ckeditor/ckeditor5/docs/support/faq.md

 If you load some content unknown to any editor feature, it will be dropped.
 If you want all the HTML5 elements to be supported, you need to write plugins to support them.
 Once you do that, CKEditor 5 will not filter anything out.

-## How to turn the source mode on?

-The {@link features/source-editing source editing} feature provides basic support for viewing and editing the source of the document.

 ## The build I downloaded is missing some features.
 How do I add them?

 See the {@link installation/plugins/installing-plugins Installing plugins} guide to learn how to extend the editor with some additional features.

-You can learn which editor features are available in the {@link features/index feature index}.
+You can learn which editor features are available in which guild in the {@link installation/getting-started/predefined-builds#list-of-plugins-included-in-the-ckeditor-5-predefined-builds Predefined builds} guide.

 ## How to insert some content into the editor?